 Like an adult taking care of a child, or a good friend managing one of their friends that might have a hard time staying sober or doing the right thing in a social environment, acting like a caretaker or the incarnation of that person’s conscience like an angel perched on their shoulder.

-Negative elements of Four of Pentacles
+Reversed Four of Pentacles card

 The reversed four of pentacles meaning in a tarot reading deals with the downsides of the conservatism and protectionism of the more generic upright meaning.
 As such, it is usually the sign of excessive greed, trying to hoard as many resources and valuables as possible without any regard for consequences that do not affect you directly.
 It is a sign of putting yourself first without caring about others in the equation.